 The ACA does not require employers to offer health insurance coverage to its employees.
 However, beginning January 1, 2015, certain employers must pay penalties if they do not offer affordable health coverage to their employees.

-Employers with 50 or more full-time equivalent employees (FTE) that do not offer coverage to at least 70% of its workforce and have at least one full-time employee (works 30 hours or more per week) who receives a premium assistance tax credit for obtaining coverage will be assessed a per month fee of one-twelfth of $2,000 per full-time employee receiving the assistance.
+Employers with 100 or more full-time equivalent employees (FTE) that do not offer coverage to at least 70% of its workforce and have at least one full-time employee (works 30 hours or more per week) who receives a premium assistance tax credit for obtaining coverage will be assessed a per month fee of one-twelfth of $2,000 per full-time employee receiving the assistance.
 Employers will be required to cover 95% of its workforce starting January 1, 2016, in order to avoid a penalty.

 Employers with 100 or more FTEs that offer coverage but has at least one full-time employee receiving a premium tax credit for obtaining affordable coverage, will pay a per month fee of the lesser of one-twelfth of $3,000 for each employee receiving a premium credit or one- twelfth of $2,000 each for the total number of full-time employees (the penalty that would be charged if the employer did not offer health coverage.)
 Employers with more than 200 employees and offers group health coverage will be required to automatically enroll their employees into the health insurance plans.
 However, employees may opt out.

-Employers with additional questions about the requirements and/or penalties should be referred to the IRS at 1-800-829-4933 or visit their website on the Affordable Care Act Tax Provisions at http://www.irs.gov/uac/Affordable-Care-Act-Tax-Provisions-Home.
+Employers with additional questions about the requirements and/or penalties should contact the IRS at 1-800-829-4933 or visit their website on the Affordable Care Act Tax Provisions at http://www.irs.gov/uac/Affordable-Care-Act-Tax-Provisions-Home.

 Protect Yourself from Fraud in the Health Insurance Marketplace

 Your best protection against fraud is you!
-Starting October 1, 2013, you can apply for health insurance through the Health Insurance Marketplace, on HealthCare.gov.
+Beginning on October 1, 2013, you can apply for health insurance through the Health Insurance Marketplace, on HealthCare.gov.
 A few simple things can protect you from fraud, while getting you the coverage you need.